-Probationary sanctions resulting from alleged violations of academic integrity, professional or ethical standards of pharmacy, or the Student Code may also be imposed by the Scholastic Standards Committee following the recommendations of the Associate Dean of Pharmacy for Student Affairs or the Academic Misconduct Committee.
+Probationary sanctions resulting from alleged violations of academic integrity, professional or ethical standards of pharmacy, or the Student Code may also be imposed by the Scholastic Standards Committee following the recommendations of the Executive Associate Dean for Professional Education or the Academic Misconduct Committee.
 These sanctions are not imposed unless they have been agreed to in writing by the student through mediation with the Executive Associate Dean for Professional Education or until any appeals relating to the allegation or recommendations of the Academic Misconduct Committee are completed.
 Neither the academic sanction of probation, nor the terms regarding removal of probation can be further appealed when probationary status is imposed under these conditions.